Adding to Mother's Milk

 Is a mother's own milk enough?

 Certain nutrients happen at the same levels in premature milk as in term milk.
-Also, the overall calorie count is the same for both.
-Human milk contains lower levels of some nutrients than artificial formulas.
-Sometimes, lower nutrient levels are good for premature babies.
+The total calorie count is also the same for both.
+Human milk has lower levels of some nutrients than infant formulas.
+Sometimes lower nutrient levels are good for premature babies.
 For instance, protein and sodium are at higher levels in premature milk than in mature milk.
-Yet they still are low when compared to the amount in most artificial formulas.
+Yet they still are low when compared with the amount in most infant formulas.
 Because of the lower levels of these nutrients, the premature baby loses less water.
-Less water loss helps the premature baby maintain a stable body temperature.
+Less water loss helps the premature baby keep a stable body temperature.

-The nutrient levels and the available calories are often adequate for "older" or "bigger" premature babies, and for many other high-risk babies.
-However, lower nutrient levels and the "full-term" calorie count in human milk may create problems for the low birthweight baby who weighed 3 pounds, 5 ounces (1,500 grams) or less at birth.
-They also create problems for babies with certain health conditions that affect digestion or the use of nutrients.
-These babies may not get enough of the minerals, like calcium, phosphorous, and iron, from their mothers' milk alone.
-They also may need additional calories.
+The nutrient levels and the available calories are often enough for "older" or "bigger" premature babies, and for many other high-risk babies.
+But lower nutrient levels and the "full-term" calorie count in human milk may cause problems for the low birth weight baby who weighed 3 pounds, 5 ounces (1,500 grams) or less at birth.
+They also cause problems for babies with certain health problems that affect digestion or the use of nutrients.
+These babies may not get enough of minerals such as calcium, phosphorous, and iron from their mothers' milk alone.
+They also may need more calories.

-Although your milk is best, it may not always completely meet the nutritional needs of very small premature babies or some very sick newborns.
-Fortunately, adding to, or "fortifying," a mother's milk does not appear to lessen the nutritional and anti-infective benefits your baby will gain from receiving your milk.
+Your milk is best, but it may not always fully meet the nutritional needs of very small premature babies or some very sick newborns.
+Fortunately, adding to (fortifying) a mother's milk doesn't seem to lessen the nutritional and anti-infective benefits your baby will gain from getting your milk.
 But it may help to better give the nutrition your baby needs.

 Adding to your milk

-The most common ways of adding nutrients and calories include the following:
+The most common ways of adding nutrients and calories are:

 Hindmilk feeding.
-When a higher calorie count is the only consideration, you may be asked to pump your milk for several minutes and then stop to change collection bottles.
-The early milk obtained while pumping is called foremilk and it is higher in other nutrients.
+When a higher calorie count is the only need, you may be asked to pump your milk for several minutes and then stop to change collection bottles.
+The early milk you get while pumping is called foremilk.
+It's higher in other nutrients.
 The milk collected after the first several minutes is called hindmilk.
 This tends to be higher in calorie-rich fats.
-Freeze any foremilk for later use if asked to provide hindmilk for some feedings.
-Do not obtain only the hindmilk for feedings, unless directed to do so by your baby's healthcare providers and nurses.
+Freeze any foremilk for later use if asked to give hindmilk for some feedings.
+Don't get only the hindmilk for feedings, unless told to do so by your baby's healthcare provider.

 Human milk fortifier (HMF).
-HMF contains several nutrients.
-It especially contains certain minerals that are needed for proper bone development in low birthweight babies.
+HMF has several nutrients.
+It especially has certain minerals that low-birth-weight babies need for proper bone development.
 HMF is added directly to a bottle of your own milk.
-Usually a powdered version is used when plenty of your own milk is available.
-Liquid HMF will be used if reduced amounts of your breastmilk are available.
+Often a powdered version is used when you have plenty of your own milk.
+Liquid HMF will be used if you have reduced amounts of your breastmilk.

 Premature infant formulas.
-Sometimes, feedings of a mother's milk may be alternated with feedings of a premature infant formula.
-This may be done if HMF is not considered the best choice, or when reduced amounts of your breastmilk are available.
+Sometimes feedings of a mother's milk may be alternated with feedings of a premature infant formula.
+This may be done if HMF is not thought to be the best choice, or when you have reduced amounts of your breastmilk.

 How long are extra nutrients needed?

-How long your baby receives added nutrients and calories will depend on your baby's age, weight, physical condition, and ability to effectively breastfeed.
+How long your baby gets added nutrients and calories will depend on your baby's age, weight, health, and how well he or she can breastfeed.